The Muppets (2011 film): Development

 In October 2010, it was confirmed that Amy Adams, Chris Cooper and Rashida Jones would also be starring in the film.
-Over the next few months, several guest cameo announcements emerged, including, but not limited to Emily Blunt, Ricky Gervais, Zach Galifianakis, Billy Crystal, Jack Black, Alan Arkin and Dave Grohl.
+Over the next few months, several guest cameo announcements emerged, including, but not limited to Adam Sandler, Bill Hader, Emily Blunt, Ricky Gervais, Zach Galifianakis, Billy Crystal, Jack Black, Alan Arkin and Dave Grohl.
 However, Gervais, Crystal and several other cameos including Beth Broderick, Kathy Griffin, Ed Helms, Sterling Knight, Mila Kunis, Ben Stiller, Eric Stonestreet, Wanda Sykes Lady Gaga, Katy Perry and Danny Trejo were completely omitted from the film due to time constraints.
 Jim Parsons' cameo was kept as a secret by producers despite rumors that leaked on the Internet regarding his role in the film.
 In a March 2009 interview on The Late Late Show, Segel revealed that he had asked host Craig Ferguson to appear in the film, and at the time, he (Ferguson) had been the only person that had agreed.
 Ferguson was ultimately not given a role, for which he jokingly chastised Segel in a November 2011 interview.
-A cameo was written for the Sesame Street Muppet Elmo, but was rejected by Disney's attorneys and representatives from Sesame Workshop.
+A cameo by the Sesame Street Muppet Elmo was written for a scene where the Muppets tried to get him to host their show only for lawyers to stop them from doing so, but the idea was rejected by Disney's attorneys and representatives from Sesame Workshop.

 During the summer of 2010, Flight of the Conchords co-star Bret McKenzie flew to Los Angeles to serve as the music supervisor for The Muppets.